10blackhole/guide-pca/README.md

 	plt.figure(figsize=[12,8])
 	plt.imshow(my_image)

 The image being processed is a coloured image and hance has data in 3 channels-Red, Green, Blue.
-Therefore the sape of the data -525x700x3
+Therefore the shape of the data (shape of data)

 **Processing the image**

 Let us now start with our image processing.
-Here first, we will be grayscaling our image, and then we'll perfomr PCA on the matrix with all the components.
+Here first, we will be grayscaling our image, and then we'll perform PCA on the matrix with all the components.
 We will also create and look at the scree plot to assess how many components we could retain and how much cumulative variance they capture.

 **Greyscaling the image**